lhr-solar/DataAcq-Sunlight/Docs/source/drivers.rst

     This data can be used to calculate measurements such as acceleration and yaw when the car is turning.

 Usage
-    First the ``IMU_Init()`` must be called.
+    First the ``IMU_Init(IMUData_t* Data)`` must be called.
 It will initialize the peripheral to collect data using all three measurment units.
 Later on, we can decide whether we actually need to collect data using everything (we can disable some to save power, such as the magnetometer).
+The struct passed in will collect all the data.
 Then the ``IMU_UpdateMeasurements()`` function is called to update all the data collected.
-This data is stored in the struct ``IMUData``.
-Neither of these function take or receive any data.

 Additional Considerations
     The units can be initialized in many different ways.
 The way it is initialized now just collects the data.